filesender/filesender/docs/v3.0/install/index.md

 mechanisms to authenticate users and can handle large amounts of users.

+If you are setting up FileSender at an academic institute you likely have knowledge of SPs, IdPs, and SimpleSAMLphp.
+If you wish to use FileSender on a smaller local network there are a few options such as using a local user table or using sspsmall to install SimpleSAMLphp to authenticate against a local database.

 Following these instructions will set you up with a SimpleSAMLphp installation that uses Feide RnD's OpenIdP to authenticate users.
 There is also [some